What: Supply Chain Management Amazon Tour

 Description: The Supply Chain Management minor will offer to students interested in the minor the opportuity to tour the Amazon facility.

 Announcements about department events, and/or other College of Business and Public Management events, will be posted periodically on this page.
-Check back frequently or call 610-436-3331 to obtain information about dates, venue, etc. For pictures of our events, please visit the CBPM Flickr page.
+Check back frequently or call 610-436-2304 to obtain information about dates, venue, etc.

 Find out more about these general WCU Campus Events by clicking the appropriate link:

 Description: The Supply Chain Management minor will offer to students interested in the minor the opportuity to tour the UPS facility.

 Date: Thursday, Oct.
 17